seandmccarthy/seandmccarthy.github.com/_posts/2018-10-31-finding-and-fixing-a-bug-in-jruby.md

 }
 ```

-With `val` being null, the `callCoerced` method would actually be called in the first line of `subInternal`, instead of an exception being raised.
+With `val` being `null`, the `callCoerced` method would actually be called in the first line of `subInternal`, instead of an exception being raised.

-The fix is to change that `must` value:
+The fix is to change that `must` value, as seen in this diff:

 ```bash
 diff --git a/core/src/main/java/org/jruby/ext/bigdecimal/RubyBigDecimal.java b/core/src/main/java/org/jruby/ext/bigdecimal/RubyBigDecimal.java